Blueberryy/Anti-Speedrunner_System/README.md

 - Exile
 ```
-Mode 0: Kicks a player with the following reason:
+Mode 0: Kicks a player:

+Message to player:

 "You have been kicked for passing the distance limit many times"